Ally’s Story

 My roots are humble.
 I was born and raised at the ‘mouth of the hollers in Man, West Virginia.’
 In case you don’t know what a holler is, well, it’s the name for a narrow valley between large mountains.
 These hollers are cloudy in the morning, as the haze doesn’t burn off until about ten a.m.
 In the winter, the dusk can begin about 3:30 to 4 pm.

-Mom was basically a single parent.
-My dad died when I was ten.
-There were four of us kids (8 to 14) and she raised us alone.
-Mom hadn’t even graduated from high school, so she had to have some serious guts and grit to mange to keep a roof over our heads and food on the table.
-Mom was the inspiration for my cooking, however, there was another strong woman in my life, my Grandma.
+There were four of us kids (8 to 14) and Mom, a first generation Croatian of immigrants, raised us alone.
+Mom, who was only about 38, hadn’t even graduated from high school, so she had to have some serious guts and grit to mange to keep a roof over our heads and food on the table.

-My namesake, Grandma, Alice Emma, was a little wiry woman, who was full of piss and vinegar!
+My namesake, my paternal Grandma, Alice Emma, was a little wiry woman, who was full of piss and vinegar!
+I know she liked me best of us four kids because I was named after her.
+Thank goodness for that!
 All she did was cook.
 Always in the kitchen.
-Raising eleven kids wasn’t easy.
+And, I spent endless hours just sitting in her kitchen.
+Never saying anything.
+Just watching and learning.

 Marshall Football Plane Crash